What Stays and Goes in a Home Sale

 One potentially frustrating occurrence often arises about “fixtures” in a home – items that are considered part of the house and therefore part of the sale.

 When a seller removes something that the buyer expected to get with the house, it can create significant tension and lead to resentment, and maybe even legal proceedings.

 In real estate jargon, we call this what is real property vs. personal property in a home sale!

-Any good Realtor should be well aware of the problems that can arise over the definition of fixtures in a home, and should prepare appropriately in the sales process.
-By getting clear from the start on what fixtures are versus personal property, the Realtor can help everyone enjoy a smoother transaction.
+Any good Realtor should be well aware of the problems that can arise over the definition of fixtures in a home and should prepare appropriately in the sales process.
+By getting clear from the start on what accessories are versus personal property, the Realtor can help everyone enjoy a smoother transaction.

 Many consumers have no idea what is considered a fixture and what is seen as personal property.
-In fact, many real estate agents are to blame for blurring the lines between these two things by “excluding” things in a listing agreement that don’t need to be excluded!
+In fact, many real estate agents are to blame for blurring the lines between these two things by “excluding” stuff in a listing agreement that doesn’t need to be excluded!